 The first airline alliance was established over 21 years ago, and while the nature of revenue sharing between partnered airlines has evolved over the years, it remains an integral part of the commercial aviation sector.
 Today, there are three major airline alliances: Star Alliance, SkyTeam, and Oneworld.

 Star Alliance was founded by member airlines United, Scandinavian, Thai, Lufthansa, and Air Canada, and has expanded to a roster of 27 airlines, covering 18,800 daily flights to 1,300 destinations across 193 countries.
-SkyTeam is the newest of the alliances, founded in the summer of 2000 by Delta, Aeromexico, Air France, and Korea Air, and tallies 20 members with a reach not far off of Star’s.
-Last but not least, Oneworld, founded by the likes of American Airlines, British Airways, Qantas, Cathay Pacific, and Canadian Airlines, teamed up in 1999 to provide a more intelligent revenue sharing model and greater array of connection options for passengers of any of its given member airlines.
-These alliances have necessitated revenue-sharing algorithms, but they remain flawed and lack measures to prevent inter-airline squabbles and time delays that can all but defeat the purpose of cooperation among member airlines.
+SkyTeam is the newest of the alliances, founded in 2000 by Delta, Aeromexico, Air France, and Korea Air, totaling 20 members with a reach not far off of Star’s.
+Last but not least, Oneworld, founded by American Airlines, British Airways, Qantas, Cathay Pacific, and Canadian Airlines, teamed up in 1999 to provide a more intelligent revenue-sharing model and greater array of connection options for passengers of its airlines.
+These alliances have necessitated revenue-sharing algorithms, but they remain flawed.
+They lack measures to prevent inter-airline squabbles and time delays that defeat the purpose of cooperation among member airlines.

 Cooperation among airlines can make sense economically, especially in terms of the less quantifiable PR aspect.
-When a flight is cancelled or international connections run thin, the ability to tap into partner airlines to accommodate passengers is invaluable, both in terms of preserving revenue for the airline and ensuring that passengers don’t miss a critical business meeting, family vacation, or ball game.
+When a flight is cancelled or international connections run thin, the ability to tap into partner airlines to accommodate passengers is invaluable, both in terms of preserving revenue for the airline and ensuring that passengers don’t miss critical plans or meetings.
 That said, revenue sharing systems remain complex and fragmented.
 The ability to rely upon a unified system that could use algorithms to immediately settle predetermined revenue shares among cooperating airlines would reduce costs, improve timeliness, and result in more customers reaching their destinations in a reasonably timely manner.

 Streamlined Frequent Flyer Programs

 Ever since American Airlines became the first to introduce a flyer loyalty program in 1981, brand loyalty and rewards have become synonymous with commercial air travel.
-In fact, the term “frequent flyer miles” has become something of a cultural substitute for loyalty rewards in general, but airlines’ success with respect to creating an effective incentive-laden framework for their customers varies greatly.
-According to Forbes, 2018’s Best Frequent Flyer Programs are: 1) JetBlue Airways TrueBlue 2) Southwest Airlines Rapid Rewards, and 3) Alaska Airlines Mileage Plan.
+In fact, the term “frequent flyer miles” has become something of a cultural substitute for loyalty rewards in general, but the airline industry’s success at creating an effective incentive-laden framework for their customers varies greatly.
+According to Forbes, 2018’s best frequent flyer programs are: 1) JetBlue Airways TrueBlue 2) Southwest Airlines Rapid Rewards, and 3) Alaska Airlines Mileage Plan.
 These rankings, which are based on a J.D.
-Power 1000-point scale, are increasing year-over-year, but many airlines are still lost in the shuffle, and even those who rank highest could stand to improve.
+Power 1,000-point scale, are increasing year-over-year, but many airlines are still lost in the shuffle.
+Even those who rank highest could stand to improve.

 One way that airlines could take better advantage of customer loyalty is to merge alliance member airlines to provide a more appealing frequent flyer package.
-This would foster a greater likelihood that passengers would actually redeem their accrued miles, and therefore be incentivized to earn them in the first place.
-With a wider array of airlines to choose from, frequent flyer programs could become more appealing than they already are, and the blockchain could serve as a platform to seamlessly integrate revenue sharing, point allotment, and automated point redemption cost effectively.
+This would foster a greater likelihood that passengers would actually redeem their accrued miles, therefore being incentivized to earn them in the first place.
+With a wider array of airlines to choose from, frequent flyer programs could become more appealing than they already are, and the blockchain could serve as a platform to seamlessly integrate revenue sharing, point allotment, and automated point redemption in a cost-effective manner.